8 Essential Embroidery Supplies (List for Beginners)

 There are several instances when you will need a way to adhere fabric to your embroidery stabilizer.
 One example is fabric that’s floated.

+To temporarily adhere tricky fabrics to my stabilizers, I prefer temporary fabric adhesive spray.
+(My current favorite is Odif 505 spray.)
 The beauty of temporary adhesive is you can remove and reposition your items several times without the stickiness wearing off.

 You can also use pins, painter’s tape, a basting box, or other methods for adhering embroidery items that aren’t easily hooped.